dmfs/gver/README.md

 #### `gitTagRelease`

 Adds a release version tag to the current Git head, if allowed by the `tag` configuration.
+Fails with an Exception otherwise.

 #### `gitTagPreRelease`

 Adds a pre-release version tag to the current Git head, if allowed by the `tag` configuration.
+Fails with an Exception otherwise.

 #### `gitTag`

 Adds a version tag to the current Git head.
 The release type is determined by the `tag` configuration.
 The first entry that matches the current head to be precise.

+In contrast to `gitTagRelease` and `gitTagPreRelease` this does not throw an Exception when the configuration does not permit creation of a tag.

 ⚠️ This behavior has changed since 0.35.0, when this always created a pre-release version tag.
 To create a pre-release version tag use `gitTagPreRelease` now.